mursaleenaslam/Project-Report-Graduation-Final-Year-/README.md

-Considering BMI (Body mass index) as a main variable, performed sample survey in our hostel(Population), collected data mainly concern about the health of students, later on tabulated that data in excel sheet and finally analyzed it with
+Considering BMI (Body mass index) as a main variable, performed sample survey in our hostel(Population), collected data mainly concern about the health of students, later on tabulated that data in excel sheet and finally analyzed it with R Language (statistical tool) and made conclusions based on our analysis.